Higher U(1)-gerbe connections in geometric prequantization: Examples

-By \cite{FiorenzaSatiSchreiberCup, FiorenzaSatiSchreiberCS}, following \cite{CJMSW}, the transgression of $\nabla_{\mathrm{CS}}$ to maps out of the circle $S^1$ is found to be the ``WZW gerbe'', the canonical circle 2-bundle with connection $\nabla_{\mathrm{WZW}}$ on the Lie group $G$ itself.
-We may obtain this either as the fiber integration of $\nabla_{\mathrm{CS}}$ restricted along the inclusion of $G$ as the constant $\mathfrak{g}$-connection on the circle
+The transgression of $\nabla_{\mathrm{CS}}$ to loop space is found to be the ``WZW gerbe'': the canonical $U(1)$-2-bundle with connection on the Lie group $G$ itself, see \cite{CJMSW,FiorenzaSatiSchreiberCup, FiorenzaSatiSchreiberCS}.
+One obtains the WZW 2-connection $\nabla_{\mathrm{WZW}}$ on $G$ as the fiber integration of $\nabla_{\mathrm{CS}}$ restricted to $G$ (by identifying realising the elements of the simply connected Lie group $G$ as holonomies of constant $\mathfrak{g}$-connections on $S^1$):